-There are four main types of epilepsy: focal, generalized, combination focal and generalized, and unknown.
-A person’s seizure type determines what kind of epilepsy they have.
+Epilepsy involves seizures, which result from bursts of electricity in the brain.
+The four main types of seizure are focal, generalized, focal and generalized combined, and unknown.
+The seizure type determines what kind of epilepsy a person has.

 Different types of seizures affect the brain in different ways.
 For example, focal seizures affect only one part of the brain, whereas generalized seizures affect the entire brain.